Welcome to the Library

 Find Your Library

-If you're an undergraduate you can borrow up to ten books at a time with the prefix LEN, S-LEN, or SJ.
+If you're an undergraduate student you can borrow up to ten books at a time.

 The printing, scanning and photocopying facilities in the Libraries are managed by IT Services and the Library, and provided by Datapac.
 There are multi-function devices (MFDs) in the Libraries.
 In order to use this service you must first credit your print account.